Battle of Berne (1954 FIFA World Cup): Background

 Brazil had scored six goals in two group games, and Hungary had scored 17.
 Brazil had a reputation for attractive and attacking football; in their games in group 1, they beat Mexico 5–0, and drew the other 1–1 with Yugoslavia after extra time.

 Hungary had revolutionized football tactics and coaching in Europe.
-Their fluid and open style of play – an early form of total football – meant that they were unbeaten for 2 years, since defeat to Soviet Union in 27 May 1952.
+Their fluid and open style of play – an early form of total football – meant that they were unbeaten for 2 years, since defeat to Soviet Union on 27 May 1952.
 Hungary were clear winners of group 2, winning both of their group games – they beat South Korea 9–0, and West Germany 8–3.

 For each of the first two quarter-finals, one team progressing from group 1 was drawn at random against one team progressing from group 2.
 Brazil were drawn to play against Hungary, while West Germany drew Yugoslavia.

-The match
+Match

 Summary

 The match was played in driving rain, producing slippery conditions and a hard to control ball.
 Hungary took the lead in the third minute, with Nándor Hidegkuti scoring.
 Four minutes later, Sándor Kocsis made it 2–0 to Hungary.
 Brazil was awarded a penalty; Djalma Santos scored to make it 2–1 at half time.